lvash/Online-Notebook/Online_notebook.md

    + Run a plate with just water to see if machine is contaminated (use the Pespeni machine?)
    + Ordered new SYBR green universal mix and primers AGAIN
    + Run a gel or sequence to see what is amplifying
-* February 27: ran a plate with just water - no amplification
+* February 27: ran a plate with just water - no amplification (so the machine is not contaminated)

 **March 2018:**
 * Idea: freezing my primers at -20 is what is causing negative amplification
    + Evidence: I did not freeze my primers last summer when tests worked, I did not freeze them for Run 3 because I had just suspended them (no negative amplification), after I used the frozen primers, I was seeing negative amplification
-* March 1: Ran a qPCR plate with primers that were just made; resuspended primers will not be put in the freezer (instead will be stored in the fridge), so we will see if that is the problem.
+* March 1: Ran a qPCR plate with primers that were just made; resuspended primers will not be put in the freezer (instead will be stored in the fridge), so we will see if that is the problem. **Negatives still amplified**
+* Ran a qPCR plate with same reagents and primers in the Pespeni qPCR machine: **NO NEGATIVE AMPLIFICATION!**

 ------
 <div id='id-section16'/>